Class of 2016 Ushers in New Graduation Requirements

 In 2011, the Board of Education adopted new, more rigorous graduation requirements that align with the district’s mission.

-The new requirements include taking specific high school courses that fulfill the minimum subject-area course requirements for students to be eligible for admission to University of California (UC) and California State University (CSU) schools.
+The new requirements include taking specific high school courses, called “A-G,” that are minimum subject-area courses for students to be eligible for admission to University of California (UC) and California State University (CSU) schools.

 The Class of 2016 will be the first required to meet the new graduation requirements.
 The district will also provide student learning support, staff professional development and resources to help all students successfully meet these requirements.